mangerlahn/Latest/README.md

 If you would like to check out earlier versions, head over to the [Releases](https://github.com/mangerlahn/Latest/releases) page to browse the history of Latest.

+### Homebrew Cask
+Latest can also be installed via [Homebrew Cask](https://github.com/Homebrew/homebrew-cask).
+If you have not installed Homebrew, follow the simple instructions [here](https://brew.sh).
+After that, run `brew cask install latest` to install the current version of Latest.

 ### Build from Source
 [![Build Status](https://travis-ci.org/mangerlahn/Latest.svg?branch=master)](https://travis-ci.org/mangerlahn/Latest)